-WhatsApp, the dominant world leader in messaging apps, currently prohibits chatbots in their Terms of Service.
-But, stay tuned this may change.
-WhatsApp recently announced they are verifying business accounts and exploring ways for businesses to message with their customers.
+WhatsApp, the world leader in messaging apps, currently prohibits chatbots in their Terms of Service.
+But, in the second half of 2018, this policy was amended and WhatsApp now allows chatbot integration.

-Chatbots may not be allowed on WhatsApp yet, but they can run on many messaging apps including but not limited to: Messenger, SMS, iMessage, Twitter, Telegram, Viber, WeChat, Kik, Slack, Cisco Spark and Microsoft Teams.
-In addition to messaging apps, Chatbots can also run on a website or within another type of app such as for banking or shopping.
+This is an exciting time or chatbots!
+They can run on many messaging apps including but not limited to: Facebook Messenger, SMS text messaging, iMessage, Twitter, Telegram, Viber, WeChat, WhatsApp, Kik, Slack, Cisco Spark and Microsoft Teams.
+In addition to messaging apps, Chatbots can also run on a website or within another type of app, such as a mobile banking or shopping app.

-While chatbots can run on many different messaging apps and even on websites and in apps, the technical requirements for each of these differ.
-And the user experience will also differ depending upon the functionality supported.
+While chatbots can run on many different messaging services and even on websites and within other apps, the technical requirements for each of these platforms differ.
+The user experience differs as well, depending upon the purpose of the bot and functionality supported.

 Misconception #3: Chatbots Can Learn Entirely on Their Own